 As Shakespeare once said, whilst mulling over a pint of watery ale in some tavern somewhere, the course of true love never did run smooth.
 And I should know, as my romantic record is littered with calamity, especially with regards to Valentine’s Day.
-Take a teenage trip to the cinema for instance, to watch Alive, a story of a plane crash where the survivors survived by eating the dead.
+Take a teenage trip to the cinema for instance, to watch Alive, a story of a plane crash where the survivors kept alive by eating the dead.
 I paid for the tickets, I bought the popcorn and everything was going so well until my date announced quietly during the credits at the end that she was a vegetarian.

 Another time, I spent an evening with a girlfriend penned in at rather packed local Italian.
 Halfway through the meal, feeling lightheaded and a tad squiffy, I popped to the toilet to freshen up and returned to my table and carried on with conversation; eyes down, focussing on my plate.
 When I finally looked up, my girlfriend had changed from a blonde to a bemused brunette, which was very confusing but a piercing burn from across the room soon signalled that I was sitting at the wrong table.
 The boyfriend who was hovering over me didn’t look too happy either.

 And then there was the night spent down at casualty with a suspected broken toe.
 A Valentine’s spent indoors this time with much sweat, tears and blood lavished on preparing a sumptuous meal.
 Boy, the girl that I was cooking for was going to be so lucky.
-However, when it came to plating up the first course, a piece of chicken had the nerve to fall on the floor and so I lashed out at it in anger and planted my foot firmly in the dishwasher.
+However, when it came to plating up the starter, a piece of chicken had the nerve to fall on the floor and so I lashed out at it in anger and planted my foot firmly in the dishwasher.
 The lucky girl who came running into the kitchen after hearing my howling became my wife soon after, so in some ways that Valentine’s Day was quite fortuitous but given past history, I try not to pay too much attention to the commercial love-fest these days.

 That said, if I don’t make any sort of effort for this coming Friday, I might just get it in the eye from Cupid’s arrow so the game plan I am drawing up at present is to serve up a delicious and tasty plateful of lambs’ heart.